-A Junior Rider applying for express permission to compete at 2\ for the First time must have a minimum 5 MERs at CCN1\ (previously EvA105)

-Should a rider who has been granted Express Permission to ride at a Higher Level, be subsequently "Reverse Qualified" at that Level, their Express Permission will be revoked and they will be required to achieve 3 MER's at the lower level before applying for Express Permission again.
+A Junior Athlete applying for express permission to compete at 2\ for the First time as athlete and horse combination must have a minimum 5 MERs at CCN1\ (previously EvA105).
+Should an athlete who has been granted Express Permission to ride at a Higher Level, be subsequently "Reverse Qualified" at that Level, their Express Permission will be revoked and they will be required to achieve 3 MER's at the lower level before applying for Express Permission again.